electerm/electerm-sync-server-go/README.md

 ## Write your own data store

-Just take [src/store/filestore.go](src/store/filestore.go) as an example, write your own read/write method
+Just take [src/store/sql.go](src/store/sql.go) as an example, write your own read/write method.
+The default storage is now SQLite for better performance and reliability.

 ## Sync server in other languages